 CWD can lead to a reduced population of cervids, which influences the overall ecosystem balance.

-- Cervids are prey animals, which means that animals who prey on them are going to be impacted by the decrease in available food.
+- Cervids are prey animals, which means the predators who prey on them are going to be impacted by the decrease in available food.

 - A smaller population of cervids means less grazing, which is an important part of keeping vegetation (including invasive plants) in check.